ansys/pysystem-coupling/doc/source/api/core/adaptor/api.rst

   :meth:`case<Session.setup>` and :meth:`case<Session.solution>`,
   of the :class:`Session<Session>` class.

-* In System Coupling, the setup datamodel is in practice manipulated (and queried) in one of the following
+* In System Coupling, the setup data model is in practice manipulated (and queried) in one of the following
   ways:

-  * Using high level commands to create and initialize the main objects in the datamodel - for example, commands such as ``AddParticipant`` to add a new coupling participant, and ``AddDataTransfer`` to add a new data transfer object.
+  * Using high level commands to create and initialize the main objects in the data model - for example, commands such as ``AddParticipant`` to add a new coupling participant, and ``AddDataTransfer`` to add a new data transfer object.